Wednesday, April 9, 2014

 However, it's good as long as it serves some users.
 Technically, it is better in many respects.
 But that doesn't mean we'll forcefully shovel it down someone's throat.

-It is different as any other OS is from another.
+It is as different as any other OS is from another.
 It's rewarding too, if you love to work for your desktop, and don't mind occasional glitches.
 Forget the brain-fucked "Desktop of the Year" aspiration for the rest of your life.
 However, arguably it deserves better visibility and more adoption than what it enjoys now.
 Had there been no zealotry, it would have been sitting on lot more desktops.

 Satisfaction is something that matches our preoccupation or exceeds it.
 Disappointment is something that falls short of the expectations or preoccupations.
 It applies to products, people and services.
 Often the evangelists would say Linux is best in terms of performance, usability, security, stability, beauty and couple other superlatives.
 Whereas there is no basis to boast that, definitely no quantifiable method to reach that conclusion.
 Had the evangelists not touted Linux out of proportion and bashed the corporates for no reason, it could have created a better impression.
 The approach should be - "If you won't mind investing some time, use it and check for yourself whether it fits your needs.
 It's different than Windows or OS X."

 Geeky era has gone.
 It's not fashionable any more to show the compiz cubes to your girlfriend, if you don't mind losing her.
 Price and Security don't cut it much in favor of Desktop Linux either, though it's inherently more secure.
 People work on application software, not on OS.
 And most popular FOSS software is available for those other OSes too.
 Bashing of Microsoft, Proprietary software and Corporates is not going to help you, until you create a unified/cohesive experience on desktop.
 (It reminds me of the 80-90s bollywood masala flicks where most of the protagonists were poor, and the bad guys were always rich.
 Ridiculously, the climax, the showdown was always staged in a godown.
-Stereotyped so much - some took that rich people are always bad... )
+Stereotyped so much - some took that rich people were always bad... )

 When driven by false ego and/or obsession, please get down your high horses, understand it's just another OS.